NAP for Local SEO

 Read also: How to claim a business on Google

-Here are some essential tips for formatting each part of your NAP:
+Here are some essential tips for formatting each part of your NAP for Local SEO.

 The first and most important part of the NAP is your business name.
 To leverage the power of search engines, the first step is to have a business name that is easy to comprehend and consistent across all your listings.
 Let’s say your business name is St. Louis Dentistry and a few years back you signed up with Yellow Pages as “St. Louis Dentistry Inc.” and with Google My Business as “St. Louis Dentist Group”.